 And there are, of course, varying degrees of lies.

 Like the one we should all acknowledge, "I only lied to protect YOU."

-While lying to protect someone else may sound admirable (at least to the liar), please, let's not sully up the muck by saying it is to protect others.
-Because the truth is, the only reason we lie is to protect ourselves.
+Whilst lying to protect someone else may sound admirable (at least to the liar), please, let's not sully up the muck by saying it is to protect others.
+Because the truth of the matter is, the only person we protect when we lie, is ourselves.

 And from what?
 Responsibility?
 Ownership?
 Dirty deeds?
 Insecurity?
 There are almost as many reasons to lie as there are lies themselves (which is good news...to know we will never run out).

 Which begs the question.
 Is there such a thing as a good lie?
-Well, I am sure at the time they all seemed like a good idea.
-Then comes reflection (reflection...when lies are exposed).
+Well, I'm sure they all seemed like a good idea at the time.
+Then comes reflection (reflection=when lies are exposed).
 At which point, more lies are the preferred way to proceed.
-Then comes realisation (realization...when the goose is cooked) and it's time to face the music.
+Then comes realization (realization=when the goose is cooked) and becomes time to face the music.

-But, when all is revealed and confessions are done, along with the obligatory and oh so slight variations to the truth (more lies) on matters that cannot be proved otherwise (and hopefully help paint us in a more favourable light), then a strange feeling washes over a liars psyche.
+The silver lining moment comes when all is revealed and confessions are done (with the obligatory and slight variations to the truth=more lies on matters that cannot be proven otherwise, and hopefully helps paint us in a more favourable light), then a strange feeling washes over the liar's psyche.
 Something akin to having a hot shower after a week away camping.

 I am not bashing my bible here (mainly because I don't own one) or telling anyone how to live their lives.
-But, I am attempting to show that truth is almost always the better option for finding self-respect and an easier way to live.
+I am, however, attempting to show that truth is almost always a better option for finding self-respect and an easier way to get through life.